-ERCOT shall produce annual reports containing record(s) of if and when a Black Start Plan was last received at ERCOT including Resources participating in Black Start Service and Transmission Service Provider (TSP) name and the date the plan was received.
-The Resource participating in Black Start Service and TSPs shall provide an updated Black Start Plan to ERCOT by the end of the first quarter and when the plan has changed.
+ERCOT shall produce annual reports containing record(s) of if and when a Black Start plan was last received at ERCOT including Resources participating in Black Start Service (BSS) and Transmission Service Provider (TSP) name and the date the Black Start plan was received.
+The Resource participating in BSS and TSPs shall provide an updated Black Start plan to ERCOT as required by paragraph (2)(a) of Section 4.6.4, Responsibilities, and when the Black Start plan has changed.